 Interviewer Ananias: Great, you are hired!

-I have interviewed a lot of people as a lawyer, but I don’t think I could have ever been prepared for someone as ill-suited for the position as Saul of Tarsus.
-If it was just based on worldly wisdom, he would have been thrown out of the interview and perhaps into jail.
-His resume boils down to the fact that he was totally unqualified for the job but God chose him.
-He had been the biggest enemy of the church and thought he was righteous when he was killing Christians.
+I have interviewed a lot of people in my career, but never someone as ill-suited for the position as Saul of Tarsus.
+He should have been thrown out of the interview and perhaps into jail, if the calling of Apostle was based on worldly wisdom.
+His resume proved he was totally unfit for the job.
+Yet, God chose him.

-Before meeting Jesus, Paul was perhaps the last person in the world who should have been chosen to fill the position of Apostle.
+Paul was perhaps the last person in the world to be chosen an Apostle before meeting Jesus.
 It would be like asking Osama Bin Laden to fill in as Prime Minister of Israel for a while.
 Based on logic and history, it is just not going to end well.
 But God picked Paul and made him His chosen vessel to use for the remainder of his lifetime.

-Paul was extraordinarily weak in the very areas that God needed workers and that worked just fine for God.
-For it is when a man is totally weak and completely without ability that God does his best work.
-When we are weak and reliant on Him, God is happy to show His power in abundance.
-It is only when we think we are strong that God’s stage becomes cluttered.
-There is only one star of the show in God’s theater and it is not us.
-For another example, read about David when he was called to fight Goliath.
-David fought Goliath trusting God chose HIM, not anyone else and he expected David to fight his way.
-God Chose You for a Purpose!
+Paul was extraordinarily weak in the very areas that God needed workers.
+This is exactly how God wants it.
+It is often when a man is totally weak and completely without ability that God does his best work.
+God is happy to show His power in abundance when you are reliant on Him.
+It is only when you think you are strong that God’s stage becomes cluttered.
+There is only one star of the show in God’s theater and it is not you.
+David is also a great example of the decision makin of God.
+David was not qualified to fight Goliath.
+God chose him anyway.
+He wasn’t huge like Saul but Saul did not trust God like David.

 Do you feel called by God to do something in God’s Kingdom but feel unqualified?
 Do you feel worthless in your church, like you can’t do anything and have nothing to add?

 If the answer is yes, then answer this:

 Have you been out trying to destroy your church?
 Have you been killing Christians and forcing them to renounce Jesus’ name?